olimexsmart/SagraPOS/README.md

 - [x] Package script should also do `npm install` on the three folders
 - [ ] Managed monorepo with nx, lerna, npm workspaces
 - [ ] Button to programmatically open dev tools from electron build
+- [ ] Option to log main process console output to file
 # Bugs
 - [x] Error in printing 'é' (e.g. caffé)
 - [x] Log entries should carry prices along, because prices could change in time